CarsonRoscoe/GeneratedMazeExplorer/README.txt

 Mobile Controls:
 Swipe left/right to turn left/right
 Double tap to take a step forward
+Tap to shoot ball

-All modes have access to UI elements that allow the user to toggle the ability to walk through walls, turn on/off fog, turn on/off day/night lighting, and a button to reset the maze.
+All modes have access to UI elements that allow the user to toggle the ability to walk through walls, turn on/off fog, turn on/off day/night lighting, turn on/off flashlight, and a button to reset the maze.